-The result is an acoustic environment that unfolds in time and space.
+The result is an acoustic environment that unfolds in time and space, modulating from barely audible to expansive rhythms.
 The physical body of the drum cloud with its different resonance frequencies and their harmonics acts like a set of bandwidth filters – defined by the different tube lengths, widths and materials, as well as by the randomly varying tensions of the drumheads.
 In addition, each drum is equipped with a feedback pendulum that interrupts the circuit when it is heated and fully tightened, allowing the rhythms of the individual drums to diverge further.

 Part of the research project “Rhythmic Textures”, funded by Einstein Foundation Berlin